uilab-kaist/cs475-mlnlp-spring-2021/README.md

 ## Evaluation
 Your grade will be a combination of the following:

-- 50% Participation and attendance
+- 10% Participation and attendance
+- 30% Homework
-- 50% Project
+- 60% Project